vasuki123/clustering-on-students-database/README.md

 absences - number of school absences (numeric: from 0 to 93) These grades are related with the course subject, Math or Portuguese:

+27% of children under 18 live single parent of household in US.
+23% of children are being raised by their mother without their father.
+4% of children are raised by their father without their mother.
 G1 - first period grade (numeric: from 0 to 20)
 G2 - second period grade (numeric: from 0 to 20)
 G3 - final grade (numeric: from 0 to 20, output target)